 Serve delicious drinks and snacks

 Help set up beforehand and clear away afterwards

 We have a rota of helpers, but we are still open for recruits and having more on the team will mean this can be shared so that it will not need to be a weekly commitment for any individual.
 We hope to create a relaxed atmosphere with no elaborate programme, just allowing the young people a safe and welcoming space in which to gather and socialise, with the opportunity to make use of a friendly listening ear if they wish.

 We are also looking for more keen bakers to go on the ‘Cake Rota’.
 Could you bake a cake for the group approximately once every six weeks?

 Could you help?
 Contact Beverley on 01625 500970 for more information.

-Other activities include our Children’s Choir who participate in family services, and our Puppet Ministry Group who meet on the fourth Monday of the month from 6.00pm to 7.00pm.
+Other activities include our Children’s Choir who participate in family services, and our Puppet Ministry Group (we will look at re-introducing this in the new year).

 There are two primary schools linked to the parish, Bollington Cross School (next to St Oswald’s) and St John’s School on Grimshaw Lane.
 Groups of children sometimes join us for our Thursday morning Communion Service.